Helperbird/website/src/pages/features/paragraph-widths.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Custom Paragraph Width for Better Reading
+title: Custom Paragraph Width for Comfortable Reading
-description: Adjust the width of paragraphs for better focus and readability with Helperbird's Customizable Paragraph Width feature.
-Tailor the text layout to your preferences, reducing eye strain during extended reading sessions on websites and PDFs.
+description: Easily adjust the width of paragraphs with Helperbird's feature.
+Improve readability and reduce eye strain on websites and PDFs by customizing text layout to your needs.
 keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-featurePageTitle: Custom Paragraph Width for Better Reading
+featurePageTitle: Custom Paragraph Width for Comfortable Reading
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/widths.svg"
 youtubeId: vwT8SAJfU3E
-cardTitle: Customizable Paragraph Width
+cardTitle: Paragraph Width
-featureDescription: Adjust the width of paragraphs for better focus and readability with Helperbird's Customizable Paragraph Width feature.
-Tailor the text layout to your preferences, reducing eye strain during extended reading sessions on websites and PDFs.
+featureDescription: Easily adjust the width of paragraphs with Helperbird's feature.
+Improve readability and reduce eye strain on websites and PDFs by customizing text layout to your needs.
 group: reading
 color: orange
 tags: